 Please note: Commando pitch submissions are currently closed.
 Please check back regularly for further information.

-Your pitch should include an introductory summary and a short synopsis of the complete story.
-The introduction should only be a couple of sentences long and should capture the Editor’s attention, whilst the synopsis should reach roughly 1000 words, clearly showing the plot’s development.
+Your pitch should include an introductory summary and a short, but detailed, synopsis of the complete story.
+The introduction should only be a couple of sentences long, whilst the synopsis should reach roughly 1000 words, clearly showing the plot’s development.
 Commando comics span 63 pages, so please bear this in mind when creating your pitch.

 As Commando has a vast amount of history to draw inspiration from, the cast can also be hugely diverse.
 Stories are often told from the hero’s perspective, but the tales do not necessarily have to be a standard ‘good versus evil’ format.
 The stories should be about adventures occasioned by the war, not just about warfare.
 Emotional conflict and character development is key to an interesting story which will grasp the reader’s attention.